In this post, you’ll find a downloadable one on one meeting template document along with some tips for an effective meeting.

 A typical one on one meeting agenda includes:

 - a check-in on their general well-being and personal life to build rapport

 - work updates from the team member to go over action items from the past week (or time period since your previous meeting), roadblocks, and goals

 - updates from the manager to share important information, non-urgent performance management talking points, new long-term goals or responsibilities

-- flex time to go over any other important items
+- flex time to go over any other important items and clarify action items.

 Find more details on a one on one meeting agenda in Essential Guide to One-on-One Meetings for First-Time Managers.

 Following a regular agenda is useful for your one on one meetings because it helps to build trust.
 Employees will generally know what to expect.
 All of this further contributes to making 1:1’s a productive and effective business habit.

 The Ultimate One-On-One Meeting Template